Latgale, Latvia

 Discover centuries of history in one of Latvia's finest Classical palaces, built in 1783 for Count Michał Jan Borch.

-The Varakļāni District Museum has been located in the historic palace of Count Michał Jan Borch since 1997.
+The Varakļāni Local History Museum has been located in the historic palace of Count Michał Jan Borch since 1997.
 Officially established in 2001, the museum promotes the rich cultural heritage of Varakļāni District.

 The palace itself is an outstanding example of early Classicism in Latvian architecture, designed by Italian architect Vincenzo Macotti and built between 1783 and 1789.
 Valued murals and painted ceilings from the 18th and 19th centuries have been discovered and preserved on the premises.